tomicapretto/etc/lessons/lesson_02.md

     * Multiple groups: multiple lines
 <!-- #endregion -->

+**Reviewer Note**: This is very text heavy.
+We want to show this more smoothly.
+I'm not entirely sure yet at the moment but will think on it

 <!-- #region slideshow={"slide_type": "notes"} -->
 Fortunately, PyMC is going to make it really easy for us to use categorical variables.
 But we're not here to copy and paste code, we want to really understand what's going on under the hood.